 The recommended method for identifying suspected biotin interference is to ask the patient about biotin supplementation.
 Patients should consult with their healthcare providers, and, if medically indicated, stop taking high-dose biotin supplements and repeat testing after 2 or more days.
-It should be noted that the length of time required for excess biotin to clear the body remains unknown.
 If the patient does not report taking supplements, but suspicion remains, testing for biotin interference may be useful.
 For more information, see the ARUP Laboratories Biotin Interference page.

 Macro Thyroid Stimulating Hormone